hackclub/hackclub/workshops/personal_website/README.md

 **On the way, you will:**

 - Begin to learn the programming languages **HTML** & **CSS**
-- Setup the coding tools, **GitHub** and **Cloud9**, which  you will use throughout your time in Hack Club
+- Setup the coding tools, **GitHub**, **Cloud9**, **Slack** which  you will use throughout your time in Hack Club

 ## Part 1: Setup

 ### 1) Sign Up for GitHub

-**GitHub** is a website used by professional coders to collaborate on code.
+GitHub is a website used by millions of programmers to collaborate on code.
 Think Dropbox, but for code.
 We'll be using it to store and manage our code in Hack Club.

 1. Open https://github.com/join in a new tab and create a new account
   - Choose a username you will be proud to show future employers. (ex.
     `zachlatta` and `jonleung`)
-  - Be careful to use an email that you have access to, you'll need to access it to verify your account
+  - Use an email that you have access to, you'll need to access it to verify your account
   - Make sure to remember your username and password, you'll need this at every subsequent club meeting